 CHAPTER 1: 6 Setting started as a member 4 SECTION 1 Introduction 5 SECTION 2 What makes you eligible to be a plan member?
-6 SECTION 3 Your plan membership card - Use it to get all covered care SECTION 4 Your monthly costs for Alterwood Advantage Freedom 7 SECTION 5 Keeping your plan membership record up to date 9 SECTION 6 How other insurance works with our plan 10 CHAPTER 2: II mportant phone numbers and resources 12 SECTION 1 Alterwood Advantage Freedom contacts (How to contact us, including how to reach Member Services) 13 SECTION 2 Medicare (How to get help and information directly from the Federal Medicare program) 16 SECTION 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare) 17 SECTION 4 Quality Improvement Organization 18 SECTION 5 Social Security 19 SECTION 6 Medicaid 20 SECTION 7 How to contact the Railroad Retirement Board 21 SECTION 8 Do you have "group insurance" or other health insurance from an employer?
-21 CHAPTER 3: L Ising the plan for your medical services 23 SECTION 1 Things to know about getting your medical care as a member of our plan 24 SECTION 2 Use providers in the plan's network to get your medical care 26 SECTION 3 How to get services when you have an emergency or urgent need for care or during a disaster 29 SECTION 4 What if you are billed directly for the full cost of your services?
-31 SECTION 5 How are your medical services covered when you are in a "clinical research study"?
-32 SECTION 6 Rules for getting care in a "religious non-medical health care institution" 33 SECTION 7 Rules for ownership of durable medical equipment 34
+6 SECTION 3 Important membership materials you will receive SECTION 4 Your monthly costs for Alterwood Advantage Freedom 8 SECTION 5 More information about your monthly premium 9 SECTION 6 Keeping your plan membership record up to date 9 SECTION 7 How other insurance works with our plan 10 CHAPTER 2: II mportant phone numbers and resources 12 SECTION 1 Alterwood Advantage Freedom contacts (how to contact us, including how to reach Member Services) 13 SECTION 2 Medicare (how to get help and information directly from the Federal Medicare program) 16 SECTION 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare) 17 SECTION 4 Quality Improvement Organization 18 SECTION 5 Social Security 19 SECTION 6 Medicaid 19 SECTION 7 How to contact the Railroad Retirement Board 20 SECTION 8 Do you have group insurance or other health insurance from an employer?
+21 CHAPTER 3: U Ising the plan for your medical services 22 SECTION 1 Things to know about getting your medical care as a member of our plan 23 SECTION 2 Use providers in the plan's network to get your medical care 24 SECTION 3 How to get services when you have an emergency or urgent need for care or during a disaster 29 SECTION 4 What if you are billed directly for the full cost of your services?
+31 SECTION 5 How are your medical services covered when you are in a clinical research study?
+31 SECTION 6 Rules for getting care in a religious non-medical health care institution 33 SECTION 7 Rules for ownership of durable medical equipment 34